AtesComp/rdf-transform/README.md

 ### OpenRefine
 As an extension, RDF Transform runs under the control of OpenRefine and its JVM.
 As such, the libraries included with OpenRefine override any of the same libraries included with the extension.
 This limits the extension to OpenRefine's version of those library functions and features.

+OpenRefine packages a Java JRE for Windows and Mac OSes.
+Linux users use their package managers to install Java versions.

-The latest releases (2.2.2 and above) only work with OpenRefine 3.6 or better due to upgraded Apache Jena library features that are not backward compatible.
+The latest RDF Transform releases (2.2.2 and above) only work with OpenRefine 3.6 or better due to upgraded Apache Jena library features that are not backward compatible.

 See the [wiki](https://github.com/AtesComp/rdf-transform/wiki) for more information.